 Getting Started

-Alibi Detect can be installed from or by following the instructions below.
+Alibi Detect can be installed from PyPI or conda-forge by following the instructions below.

-Alibi Detect can be installed from with pip
+Alibi Detect can be installed from PyPI with pip

 .
 We provide optional dependency buckets for several modules that are large or sometimes tricky to install.
 Many detectors are supported out of the box with the default install but some detectors require a specific optional dependency installation to use.
 For instance, the OutlierProphet